310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Good, good.
-I’m gonna carry you up on my shoulders~ Here we go~♪
+I’m gonna carry you up on my shoulders\~ Here we go\~♪
 {% endbubble %}

 {% bubble Sora %}
-Woah—!?
-Hina-chan, you’re super strong!
+Wawa—!?
+Hina-chan, you’re super strong~!
 Sora is around the same size as you, yet you easily managed to carry Sora up!
 {% endbubble %}

 {% bubble Hinata %}
-That’s ‘cuz you’re light.
+That’s ‘cause you’re light.
 Upper strength is needed for lifting things, but a sense of balance is also important to manage it.

 I’m pretty good at that~ I often carried my little brother like this when we were young.